Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Samples/Geoprocessing/ListGeodatabaseVersions/readme.md

 ## Additional information

 ArcGIS Server does not include a geoprocessing service for listing geodatabase versions.
-Instead you must configure and publish one yourself using ArcGIS Pro.
+Instead, you must configure and publish one yourself using ArcGIS Pro.
 To learn more about geoprocessing services see [Web tools and geoprocessing services](https://enterprise.arcgis.com/en/server/latest/publish-services/linux/what-is-a-web-tool.htm) in the *ArcGIS Server* documentation.

 ## Tags